 Not surprisingly, one of the most popular recipes on the blog to date has been this Peanut Butter Banana Baked Oatmeal.
-Due to its popularity, I wanted to come up with more baked oatmeal flavours, BUT also wanted to create a version that could easily be taken on the go.
+Due to its popularity, I wanted to come up with more baked oatmeal flavors, BUT also wanted to create a version that could easily be taken on the go.
+Because as we all know, life is BUSY.

 - Blueberry Almond